 What is Testing Documentation?

 Testing documentation is nothing but the resulting artifacts after every stage of the software application testing process, namely Test Plane, Test Scenario, Test Case, Test Step, Traceability Matrix.
-These documentations are created during the requirement analysis phase, design phase, test execution phase respectively in order to keep track of the given requirements.
-Software applications are developed as per the client’s requirements which consist of quality of the software being developed, time and effort spent does not exceed the estimate, etc.
+These documentations are created during the requirement analysis phase, design phase, test execution phase, respectively, in order to keep track of the given requirements.
+Software applications are developed as per the client’s requirements, consisting of the quality of the software being developed, time and effort spent does not exceed the estimate, etc.

 Why do we need Testing Documentation?

-If we talk about the real scenarios, now the Agile methodology is followed for the Software development which means that the software is developed in small iterative cycles and the testing of software is performed along with the development.
-Since there is a large team of people (including both the developers and testers) working on it, there should be a systematic procedure defined and documented that will be followed by each team member before the testing of product which includes the test coverage, test strategy, test cycle, test data, test planning, procedure for bug reporting, etc.
+If we talk about the real scenarios, now the Agile methodology is followed for the Software development, which means that the software is developed in small iterative cycles, and the testing of software is performed along with the development.
+Since there is a large team of people (including both the developers and testers) working on it, there should be a systematic procedure defined and documented that will be followed by each team member before the testing of the product, which includes the test coverage, test strategy, test cycle, test data, test planning, the procedure for bug reporting, etc.

 Testing documentation plays a vital role in software testing.
 It helps to save the effort, time and cost of the overall project by defining each and every process that would be followed in testing software and removing ambiguities.
 It provides a systematic approach and gives the tester an overview of the complete product.